BartMassey/basic-literacy/README.markdown

 - Include the extension by including the line "Include Basic Literacy by Bart Massey." after your project's heading.

-- Mark a thing as "Erasable" to inherit all characteristics from Basic Literacy.
+- Mark a thing as "Writable" to inherit all characteristics from Basic Literacy.
 Add an if-statement to read it's contents unless it's empty.

-		The Poet's Notebook is erasable scenery on the desk.
+		The Poet's Notebook is writable scenery on the desk.
 The description is "A notebook to transform thoughts and tears into words.  [if read text of the Poet's Notebook is not empty] [read text][end if]".
 Understand "notebook" as the Poet's Notebook.
 Understand "write [text] on [Poet's Notebook]" as writing it on.